 I’m guessing you’re here because you are interested in learning a foreign language and looking for some advice and tips.
-Let me begin by telling you the info below is just the most common tips and advice according to my experience that I pick up along the way.
-It may or may not work for you as we all know everyone has their own learning method.
-Without further ado, let’s get started.
+Let me begin by telling you the info below is just the most common tips and advice according to my experience that I picked up along the way.

 Like most people say start small and go big.
 Have a small and achievable goal.
 Don’t start with a big goal because you’ll be disappointed when you can’t achieve it.
-And when that happens, you’ll slowly burnout and lose your motivation
+And when that happens, you’ll slowly burnout and lose your motivation.

 Learning a language is a long-term process.
 It takes a lot of discipline.
 Set the day and time you feel comfortable with and make sure to follow it diligently.